ku-nlp/jumanpp/README.md

 ## Building from git

-Generally, the differences between package and this repository is the presence of prebuilt model and absense of some development scripts.
+Generally, the differences between the package and this repository is the presence of a prebuilt model and absense of some development scripts.

 ```bash